MB-Shihab-Aaqil-Ahamed/Robot-Design-and-Competition/README.md

 ## Repository Structure

-- `simulation/`: Contains code and resources for the simulation task.
+- `Simulation Task/`: Contains code and resources for the simulation task.
-- `physical/`: Contains code and resources for the physical task.
+- `Physical Task/`: Contains code and resources for the physical task.
 - `docs/`: Documentation and diagrams related to the project.
 - `src/`: Source code for the robot's control and decision-making.
-- `resources/`: Additional resources such as images and models.

 ## Getting Started